National Collaborative on Education and Health

 The steering committee of the National Collaborative has identified a number of opportunities for advancing the Collaborative’s efforts in the year ahead.
 These opportunities include:

 Supporting implementation of the Every Student Succeeds Act: In December 2015, President Obama signed into law the bipartisan Every Student Succeeds Act of 2015, reauthorization of the Elementary and Secondary Education Act which was last reauthorized in 2001 as the No Child Left Behind Act.
 The new Every Student Succeeds Act includes several provisions that support student health.
+Read more about ESSA, including what HSC is doing and what you can do, in the ESSA section of HSC’s site.

 Advancing the U.S. Department of Education’s Every Student, Every Day initiative: In October 2015, the U.S. Department of Education launched the Every Student, Every Day initiative which is working to galvanize multi-sector support to catalyze federal, state and local efforts to address chronic absenteeism.
 The Collaborative played a key role in informing the development and launch of this initiative and will continue to support its implementation.
+Read more about chronic absenteeism, including what HSC is doing and what you can do, in the chronic absenteeism section of HSC’s site.

 Transforming school health services: The December 2014 reversal of the free care policy presents an important opportunity to increase access to and resources for school health services.
 States and school districts must now implement this change and the Collaborative is well-positioned to inform and disseminate guidance that can catalyze state and local efforts to leverage the reversal of the free care policy to increase access to school health services.